Many Americans are struggling to afford their energy bills in the COVID-19 recession

 Job losses, energy challenges

 The survey was taken by 2,381 respondents.
-It included questions about energy expenses, household energy behavior and activities since the onset of the COVID-19 pandemic.
+It included questions about energy expenses, household energy behavior, and activities since the onset of the COVID-19 pandemic.

-About a quarter of survey respondents had lost jobs, had their hours reduced or been placed on furlough without pay since the start of the pandemic.
+About a quarter of survey respondents had lost jobs, had their hours reduced, or been placed on furlough without pay since the start of the pandemic.
 Of those with a change in employment status, approximately 15% lost their health insurance, and an additional 10% experienced a reduction in benefits.
 Before the pandemic, 22% had already lacked health insurance.

 Households facing such hardships must choose between covering energy costs and other expenses.
-Approximately 22% of respondents reported that in the previous month they had reduced or put off expenses for basic needs like medicine or food in order to pay their energy bills.
+Approximately 22% of respondents reported that in the previous month they had reduced or put off expenses for basic needs such as medicine or food in order to pay their energy bills.

 Energy insecurity has increased

 As people spend more time at home through the hot summer months, many are using more energy for essential services.
-They are running air conditioners, refrigerators, cooking appliances and electronic and medical devices.
+They are running air conditioners, refrigerators, cooking appliances, and electronic and medical devices.
 And, as the school year begins, students attending school from home will need to power computers and other devices.

-The combination of rising energy use and falling incomes is likely to increase low-income households’ energy burdens – the proportion of their incomes they spend on energy.
+The combination of rising energy use and falling incomes is likely to increase low-income households’ energy burdens—the proportion of their incomes they spend on energy.
 We expect that this trend will move a whole new population of households into energy insecurity.
-Some may try to cope without important energy uses, such as air conditioning, fans and refrigeration.
+Some may try to cope without important energy uses, such as air-conditioning, fans, and refrigeration.

 Federal and state governments can help.
 For example, Congress could pass legislation imposing a universal moratorium on utility shutoffs.
 And state regulators could prevent utilities from charging late and reconnection fees while the pandemic persists and people remain unemployed.
 Following a moratorium, regulators could also consider debt forgiveness as households recover.

-Governments and organizations—public, private and nonprofit—can also offer bill assistance to vulnerable households and financial assistance to small businesses.
+Governments and organizations—public, private, and nonprofit—can also offer bill assistance to vulnerable households and financial assistance to small businesses.
 One way would be to expand the federal Low-Income Home Energy Assistance Program, or LIHEAP, or other financial assistance programs, such as unemployment benefits and the Paycheck Protection Program.
 The Coronavirus Aid, Relief, and Economic Security Act, or CARES Act, provided $900 million in supplemental funding for LIHEAP, but this only scratches the surface of what is needed.

 Governments should also consider increasing funding for the Department of Energy’s Weatherization Assistance Program.
-This program represents a longer-term solution that can help low-income households save money on energy bills by repairing and upgrading key components like furnaces and ducts, and ensuring that houses are well insulated, sealed and ventilated.
+This program represents a longer-term solution that can help low-income households save money on energy bills by repairing and upgrading key components such as furnaces and ducts, and ensuring that houses are well insulated, sealed, and ventilated.

 So far in the pandemic, federal and state governments have focused on Americans’ immediate material needs.
 But millions of households are currently struggling to cover their energy costs, and living without energy could be a matter of life or death.
 Governments have the ability to help prevent this kind of secondary disaster, and more generally to recognize that energy is a basic and essential human need.